Nouraalhazyim/Nouraalhazyim/README.md

 # 👋 Hey

-My name is Norah Welcome to my little data science corner on GitHub 🪄

-I’m super into **data, machine learning, and renewable energy** 🌱🌞

-I love analyzing data to uncover insights and solve real-world problems🚀

 ### 🌟 About Me
 📊 **Data Enthusiast:** Passionate about exploring data to extract valuable insights and build predictive models